EMMANUELWB/CODEALPHA_ToolOverloadAnalytics/ReadMe.md

 ---

 ## Project Overview

-This project is part of the **CodeAlpha Data Analytics Internship**.
+This project is part of the CodeAlpha Data Analytics Internship.
-It focuses on understanding how the availability of EV (Electric Vehicle) charging stations impacts EV adoption rates across regions.
+It focuses on uncovering insights from the Electric Vehicle (EV) Population dataset to understand adoption patterns, growth trends, and key performance indicators across the United States.

-The analysis uses a structured, data-driven workflow — covering **data profiling**, **cleaning**, **logging**, and later **exploratory data analysis (EDA)** and **SQL joins**.
+The analysis follows a structured, data-driven workflow from data profiling and cleaning to exploratory data analysis (EDA) and SQL-driven insights.
 ---

 ## Objective
-To explore the relationship between EV adoption and the accessibility of charging stations, and to evaluate whether regions with better charging infrastructure have higher EV penetration.
+To analyze key patterns and trends in electric vehicle (EV) adoption using data-driven insights from the EV Population dataset.
+The study focuses on how EV adoption has evolved over time, which manufacturers and regions lead the market, and how electric range and price vary across models and years.
 ---

 ## Data Sources